WISDEM/WISDEM/docs/wisdem/turbine_costsse/theory.rst

    b_2 &= 775\\
    k_c &= 11.9

 Where :math:`P_{turbine}` is the machine rating.

+For variable names access to override the default values and source docs, see:

+.. module:: wisdem.turbine_costsse.nrel_csm_tcc_2015
+.. class:: LowSpeedShaftMass
+.. module:: wisdem.turbine_costsse.turbine_costsse_2015
+.. class:: LowSpeedShaftCost2015

 The mass scaling relationships are based on the following data,

 .. figure:: /images/turbine_costsse/LssMass.*
    :width: 4in